Svenska Spindlar: Year 1757 or 1758?

 In the late 19th century, Clerck's 1757 work was commonly accepted as the first application of binomial nomenclature to spiders.
 In 1959 the ICZN Commission ruled that the date 1758 should be used for Clerck's names, this date 1758 was repeated to apply to Clerck's names in the 4th edition of the International Code of Zoological Nomenclature in 1999.

 In a complete binomial name with author and year, the year corresponds to the year of publication of the original source.
-Since 2000, the ICZN Code includes an exception of this very basic rule.
+Since 2000, the ICZN Code includes an exception to this very basic rule.
 From the beginning on the new provision in the Code has been misunderstood by many researchers who believed that by setting the date for Clerck's work to 1758 (overriding its true date 1757) and the date for Systema Naturae to 1 January 1758, the priority was changed.
 In 2007, a case was even brought before the Commission because the researchers were no longer sure whether the generic name should be Araneus Clerck or Aranea Linnaeus.
-In their judgement the year 1758 for Clerck's Svenska Spindlar could be interpreted in a way that the Linnean work from 1 January 1758 should have priority.
+In their judgement the year 1758 for Clerck's Svenska Spindlar could be interpreted in a way that the Linnaean work from 1 January 1758 should have priority.
 In 2009 the Commission saw itself forced to repeat once more, although this was already explicit in the Code's Article 3.1, that the name Araneus established by Clerck shall have priority and be used for the genus.